 Yes and no. Charity work is something I started in my teens, when I helped found a social club for disabled people.
 I love to see the improvements that you’re making to people’s lives.

 I honestly think people in the entertainment industry should take pleasure in giving something back.
-Will Young was singing at a Childline event recently and said that one of the best things about success is that he can pick up the phone and get things done.
+Will Young sang at a Childline event where he said one of the best things about success is that he can pick up the phone and get things done.

 I do get knackered, but, even now, I still feel I haven’t done enough.